huridocs/uwazi/README.md

 To fix this, update node_modules/mongodb-memory-server-core/lib/util/MongoBinary.js#70.
 Set `exports.LATEST_VERSION = '4.3.3'` or a similar new version.

+Some suites need MongoDB configured in Replica Set mode to run properly.
+The provided Docker Compose file runs MongoDB in Replica Set mode but user action may be needed to initialize the cluster.
+Refer to [MongoDB's documentation](https://www.mongodb.com/docs/manual/tutorial/deploy-replica-set/#initiate-the-replica-set) for more information.

 #### End to End (e2e)

 For End-to-End testing, we have a full set of fixtures that test the overall functionality.
 Be advised that, for the time being, these tests are run ON THE SAME DATABASE as the default database (uwazi_developmet), so running these tests will DELETE any exisisting data and replace it with the testing fixtures.
 DO NOT RUN ON PRODUCTION ENVIRONMENTS!